 - TOEFL Internet-based test (iBT): 90 (IELTS Academic test score of 7.0) for the MET program

 The TOEFL iBT® Home Edition is a safe and convenient option for students who prefer to take their test at home rather than a test center.
-Both tests provide free practice and sample test materials: TOEFL and IELTS.
+IELTS Online is the new way to take the IELTS Academic test and has the same content and format as the IELTS Academic in-center test.
+Both TOEFL and IELTS provide free practice and sample test materials.

 At your request, the testing institute will forward the results directly to the Tyndale Admissions Office.
 For TOEFL the testing institute should do this using the institutional code for Tyndale Theological Seminary: 9677.